Todd-Werelius/grunt-ensure/README.md

 ## grunt-ensure

-Makes sure things exist like unit tests, documentation etc. It takes a set of directories with a file extension and searches the same or another directory for files that contains the same file name with a prefix or suffix attached
+Makes sure things exist like unit tests, documentation etc. It takes a set of directories with a file extension and searches the same or another directory for files that contains the same file name with a prefix or suffix attached, if it cannot find a match it issues a custom warning to alert you to the missing file.

 ### Installation